Diving into Attribution with Facebook

 Needless to say, having a reliable way of doing attribution allows you to better understand the entire customer journey and assign value to the touchpoints that have the highest impact.
-Simply put, understanding attribution is a large competitive edge.
+Simply put, understanding attribution gives you a competitive edge.

-Rule-based models in attribution are ones that based on a number of more or less arbitrary rules assign credit to ad touchpoints.
-There are a number of popular models but just to explain the principle we will use the positional 30 – 30 model as an example.
-The positional 30-30 model assigns 30% of the value for a conversion to the first as well as the last touchpoint in a purchase journey respectively.
-The remaining 40% of the credit is evenly allocated to the touchpoints in between.
+There are a number of popular calculations, but for this example, we will use the positional 30-30 model.
+The positional model assigns 30% of the value for conversion to the first as well as the last touchpoint in a purchase journey.
+The remaining 40% of value is attributed to touchpoints in between.

 In general, data-driven models tend to be more powerful since they avoid making arbitrary assumptions, however, they come with a price.
-Using data-driven attribution the end-result is only going to be as good as the data you feed the algorithm and mapping every advertising touchpoint to a conversion is no easy feat.
-Further complexity is added by the fact that the duopoly of Google and Facebook are both walled gardens in this regard, mapping a customer journey across channels is already difficult and with upcoming privacy concerns and ever-increasing competition between the two giants, it’s unlikely to get much easier in the near future.
+The end result is only going to be as good as the data you feed the algorithm – and mapping every advertising touchpoint to a conversion is no easy feat.
+Further complexity is added by the duopoly and walled gardens of Google and Facebook.
+Plus, with upcoming privacy concerns and ever-increasing competition between the two giants, it’s unlikely to get much easier in the near future.

 In other words, we shouldn’t be so focused on the outcome itself but rather the focus should be on producing a model that is better than the one we have today.

-The way we try to answer this question in practice is closely resembling a scientific study, we create a treatment group (users exposed to ads) and a control group (users not exposed to ads) and we measure the amount of conversions from both groups respectively.
+Incrementality is measured in the same way one might perform a scientific study, with a treatment group (users exposed to ads) and a control group (users not exposed to ads) and conversions are measured from each group respectively.

 - Lift studies are attribution agnostic, it doesn’t matter what models you choose, either a conversion happened or not and that is the only factor that makes a difference in these studies.